images

 2024 - ongoing

-Realized in the PolARTS research program of Pro Helvetia and Swiss Polar Institute (2024-2025)
+Realized in the art and science collaboration programme PolARTS of Pro Helvetia and Swiss Polar Institute (2024-2025)

 Supported by Pro Helvetia and Swiss Polar Institute (PolARTS-2024-001)